wrengr/bytestring-lexing/README.md

 ### Testing

-If you want to run the test suite, use the following standard method (with `runhaskell Setup.hs` in lieu of `cabal`, if necessary):
+To run the test suite (without coverage information), you can use the standard method (with `runhaskell Setup.hs` in lieu of `cabal`, if necessary):

     $> cd bytestring-lexing
-    $> cabal configure --enable-tests --enable-coverage
+    $> cabal configure --enable-tests
     $> cabal build
-    $> cabal test --keep-tix-files
+    $> cabal test

-The results of the code coverage are in `./dist/hpc/vanilla/html/bytestring-lexing-$VERSION/hpc_index.html`.
-If you're not interested in the coverage of the test suite, then you needn't pass the `--enable-coverage` nor `--keep-tix-files` flags.
-Note that older versions of cabal used the flag name `--enable-library-coverage` instead of `--enable-coverage`.
-And IIRC hpc integration in cabal was broken for ghc-7.6.
+If you want coverage information as well, there are a few options depending on your version of Cabal.
+For modern cabal with v2/nix-style builds, add `--enable-coverage` to the configure step, and the results will be located at `./dist-newstyle/build/$ARCH/$GHC/bytestring-lexing-$VERSION/opt/hpc/vanilla/html/bytestring-lexing-$VERSION/hpc_index.html`.
+For v1/classic builds, add `--enable-coverage` to the configure step and also add `--keep-tix-files` to the test step, and the results are instead located at `./dist/hpc/vanilla/html/bytestring-lexing-$VERSION/hpc_index.html`.
+For very old versions of Cabal, you must use `--enable-library-coverage` in lieu of `--enable-coverage`.

 ### Benchmarks